Quick Facts About A.B.B. Lummus Global Inc.

 ABB Lummus Global was formed in 1995 with the merger of two companies that used industrial and electrical products containing asbestos.

-Asbestos was used in industrial and electrical products to insulate and provide heat-resistance.
-At the time, legacy asbestos was affordable and considered one of the best insulators for industrial and electrical materials.
+Asbestos was used in industrial and electrical products to insulate and provide heat resistance.
+At the time, asbestos was affordable and considered one of the best insulators for these materials.

 ABB Lummus Global, now known as Lummus Technology, offers process technologies, project management, engineering, procurement and construction management to construct industrial buildings.